 Where to Stay in Kuala Lumpur for Sightseeing

 - In a great Golden Triangle location, within walking distance of top shopping, restaurants, and attractions, the new EQ Kuala Lumpur is a re-brand of the original Hotel Equatorial Kuala Lumpur.
 The 5-star property offers a mix of rooms and suites with a wall of floor-to-ceiling windows.
 Many have fantastic city skyline views.
 Amenities include multiple restaurants, a posh spa, a swimming pool with sun-loungers, and free parking.
-Breakfast is also included, and the hotel is family friendly.
+Breakfast is also included, and the hotel is family-friendly.

-- Four Seasons Hotel Kuala Lumpur is another luxurious 5-star property, with ultra modern and trendy rooms featuring a neutral color scheme and modern art.
+- Four Seasons Hotel Kuala Lumpur is another luxurious 5-star property, with ultra-modern and trendy rooms featuring a neutral color scheme and modern art.
 Kids stay free at this family-friendly property.
 Other amenities include a spa offering a range of services, including couples' massages.
 There is also a swimming pool, hot tub, and airport transport is available.

 - For a romantic luxury stay, book the Sanctuary Suite at the Banyan Tree Kuala Lumpur.
 It features a relaxation plunge pool in your room facing the floor-to-ceiling window, with in-your-face city skyline views.
 Regular rooms are still impressive, with colorful modern art.
 The hotel also has a restaurant, swimming pool, and a swanky spa.

 - In the trendy Golden Triangle area, Lanson Place Bukit Ceylon Serviced Residences feature panoramic views of the Kuala Lumpur Tower and the Petronas Twin Towers.
 They combine modern luxury with the comfort of apartment living.
 Choose from one-, two-, or three-bedroom units that all have kitchenettes and separate living and dining space.
-Amenities include an indoor play area and kids' pool.
+Amenities include an indoor play area and a kids' pool.
 There is also an outdoor swimming pool with sun-loungers, a fitness center, sauna, and yoga room.

 - The Chow Kit - An Ormond Hotel is another top mid-range property.
 The recently opened hotel has already won awards for its trendy factor.
 Located in the city's famous Chow Kit district, its design takes inspiration from this neighborhood's historic past.
 Amenities include a signature restaurant, curated food and culture walking tours, complimentary breakfast, and yoga classes.

 - Also check out the Hotel Stripes Kuala Lumpur for bespoke rooms and suites with modern design and great views.
 They also come with espresso coffee machines.
-Amenities include a rooftop swimming pool, a restaurant, and fitness center.
+Amenities include a rooftop swimming pool, a restaurant, and a fitness center.

 - MoMo's Kuala Lumpur is a top budget choice.
-It has a playful vibe throughout, and offers guests clean and comfortable micro rooms that are perfect for guests looking for good value and who don't plan to spend a lot of time in their room.
+It has a playful vibe throughout and offers guests clean and comfortable micro rooms that are perfect for guests looking for good value and who don't plan to spend a lot of time in their room.
 The rooms have bunk beds, making them perfect for friends traveling together.
-There is a late night taco restaurant on-site that also has live music.
+There is a late-night taco restaurant on-site that also has live music.

 - Another solid choice for budget-focused travelers includes the 3-star Travelodge City Center.
 Located in the heart of the city, it has vibrant rooms with mural wall art and blackout curtains.
 There is a coffee shop on-site, a breakfast buffet is served in the mornings, and laundry services are available.